JohannesDeml/NetworkBenchmarkDotNet/README.md

 * Creation, Connection and Disconnection and Disposal of the Server and Clients is not included in the performance benchmarks, but is included in the Garbage benchmark.
 * Since the clients and the server run on the same machine, there is a lot less network latency as in a real world application.
 On the other hand, the CPU pressure is a lot higher than for a normal server, since all the clients get there own threads and run on the same machine.
 Take the results with a grain of salt.
 * To access the Garbage results, you can use [PerfView](https://github.com/microsoft/perfview) to open the `.nettrace` files.
+* Since Benchmark [0.5.1](../../releases/tag/0.5.1) the Service [NetData](https://github.com/netdata/netdata) is running in the background of the linux test machine.
+This decreases the performance by 7%-21%.
+Having NetData run in the background is a more realistic server setup and helps collect information about UDP errors and such to understand bottlenecks of the libraries.